yahoo/bgjs/README.md

 }
 ```

-These functions are not independent, however.
+Our four functions are not independent, however.
 There are __dependency relationships__ between them that need to be respected.
 * `validateFields` depends on `onLoginClick` being run.
 * `networkLogin` depends on `onLoginClick` being run, and it depends on the results of `validateFields`.
 * `updateUI` depends on the results of both `validateFields` and `networkLogin`.

-__Functions__ cannot express dependency relationships directly.
-Instead we must call functions in a particular order to uphold these relationships.
+But looking at the code, there is nothing that says, `networkLogin` depends on `validateFields`.
+Instead, we implement this relationship by calling our functions in a specific order.
+If we were to call `networkLogin()` before `validateFields()`, the feature wouldn't work.

- If we call `networkLogin()` before `validateFields()` the feature won't work.
-It has to be after. `networkLogin` depends on the validation in `validateFields` succeeding.
+So as long as we are organizing our code using only functions, we will need to implement part of our logic in terms of ordered function calls.
+This is because function definitions cannot express dependency relationships directly.
+There is no other way.

- We could partially encode the dependency relationships by using parameters and return values (aka functional programming).
-This gives us additional structure, but it doesn't remove the need to call these functions in a correct order.
+We could do more by using parameters and return values (aka functional programming), but that still wouldn't remove the need to call these functions in a valid order.
 Calling something like `networkLogin(validateFields())` is still a sequence of function calls.
-It's just sideways.

-The problem is that expressing dependency relationships in terms of sequenced function calls means work for the developer:
+It is the job of the developer to translate these dependency relationships into sequenced function calls.
+This requires time and effort:
-* There's work to get it correct.
+* There's work to get it correct, which is often much more difficult than in our example here.
-* There's work to rearrange calls as dependencies (inevitably) change.
+* Features inevitably change, which means dependencies inevitably change.
+So there's work in updating our existing sequences.
-* There's work mentally translating back from sequenced function calls to the original dependency relationships in order to understand the intent of the code.
+* When reading code, we must mentally translate back from function calls to the original dependency relationships.
+This is so we can understand the intent of the code.
+This is also work.
-* And there's work fixing errors whenever any of these efforts go wrong.
+* And finally there's work fixing errors whenever any of these efforts go wrong.

-But maybe all this work isn't necessary.
-What if functions _could_ express dependency relationships?
+We're proposing that maybe all this work isn't necessary.
+What if function definitions _could_ express dependency relationships?

 __Behavior Graph__ is a library that provides this alternative.
 It introduces a new unit of code organization called the __behavior__.
 It is a block of code together with its dependency relationships.